defold/doc/docs/en/tutorials/runner.md

   It is worth noticing that if you want larger or smaller tiles you can just change the scaling.
 However, doing so will also require that you change the X positions of all ground game objects to multiples of the new width.
   :::

-8. Save the file, then add "ground.collection" to "main.collection": first double click the "main.collection" file, then right-click the root object in the *Outline* view and select <kbd>Add Collection From File</kbd>.
-In the dialog, select "ground.collection" and click *OK*.
-Make sure you place "ground.collection" in position 0, 0, 0 or it will be offset visually.
+8. Save the file, then add *ground.collection* to the *main.collection* file: first double click the *main.collection* file, then right-click the root object in the *Outline* view and select <kbd>Add Collection From File</kbd>.
+In the dialog, select *ground.collection* and click *OK*.
+Make sure you place *ground.collection* in position 0, 0, 0 or it will be offset visually.
 Save it.

 9. Start up the game (<kbd>Project ▸ Build and Launch</kbd> to see that everything is in place.